ParAlg/gbbs/docs/install.md

 ## Requirements
 #### System and Compiler Requirements
-GAB should work on Linux, Mac, and Windows machines, although primary development and testing is done on Linux.
+GBBS should work on Linux, Mac, and Windows machines, although primary development and testing is done on Linux.
 The only requirement is a relatively recent C++ compiler with C++17 support.
 Specifically, we
 recommend: